ChrizzTheWizz/DLBDSEDAV01_ExplorativeDataAnalysisAndVisualisation/README.md

 **Data:**

 Most of the required data are already in the current repository under "/data/".
 It is recommended that you use them.

-IMPORTANT:
-The GISS Surface Temperature Analysis (GISTEMP v4) data <br>must be downloaded, as the upload to the repository could not take place due to the data size limitation.:

 * [GISS Surface Temperature Analysis (GISTEMP v4)](https://data.giss.nasa.gov/pub/gistemp/gistemp1200_GHCNv4_ERSSTv5.nc.gz)
 * [CO2 and Greenhouse Gas Emissions](https://github.com/owid/co2-data/blob/master/owid-co2-data.csv)